dmandache/dmandache.github.io/_pages/about.md

 I am very passionate about interdisciplinarity and diversity and eager to expand my knowledge in the biomedical field and interpretable AI.

-If you want to know more about my work take a look at my [Publications](https://dmandache.github.io/publications/) or [CV](https://dmandache.github.io/cv/).
+If you want to know more about my work take a look at my [CV](https://dmandache.github.io/cv/).

 <img src="https://source.unsplash.com/collection/1147077/1600x900">